 Some students will come to the Centre in groups with their teachers.

-ELACP also arranges transport to and from the Centre within Bulgaria.
-The cost per student is 15 - 50 euros for each journey in shared transport (taxi or autobus).
+ELACP also arranges transport and chaperone to and from the Centre, in shared transport, either in a car or minibus.
 Individual transport can also be arranged by special request.